 A common misconception is that federal taxes cannot be discharged through bankruptcy.
-However, a Chapter 7 filing can be a very powerful tool in obtaining immediate relief of past due taxes.
+This is false, and unfortunately even many bankruptcy attorneys do not understand tax issues in bankruptcy cases.
+A Chapter 7 filing can be a very powerful tool in obtaining relief for past due taxes.

 What is Chapter 7 Bankruptcy?